Marine-DUPUIS/Decoding-Biases-in-AI---GPT3/README.md

 *Third step : qualitative analysis*

 In the last part, we obtained the general score of the similarity test between all the positive adjectives embeddings and the words woman and man.
-In this part, we want to take a deep look into five positive adjectives and see if men are also more associated with positive adjectives than "woman".
+In this part, we want to take a deep look into five positive adjectives and see if men are also more associated with positive adjectives than women.
 For this step, we choose five adjectives and create a specific data frame called "nd".

 ![image](https://user-images.githubusercontent.com/74886618/204969873-474c7f43-885f-4433-9d63-d7dc619e5da5.png)